 Most personal injury claims in the UK have a 3-year time limit.
-For a fractured patella, the limitation period will usually begin on the date of your kneecap was broken.
+For a fractured patella, the limitation period will usually begin on the date your kneecap was broken.
 The 3-year limit does not apply, however, in claims involving children.
-Here, an adult could claim at any point on the child’s behalf so long as the claim is made before the child is 18-years old.
+Here, an adult could claim at any point on the child’s behalf so long as the claim is made before the child is 18 years old.

 Claims can be settled relatively quickly if the defendant accepts liability early and your injuries were straightforward.
 In more complex cases where the extent of your injuries is not fully understood, the claim is likely to take longer.
 However, in some cases, your solicitor could ask for interim payments to help you deal with any immediate expenses or to cover the cost of private medical treatment.